commandus/lorawan-storage/README.md

 - -d, --daemonize             run as daemon
 - -p, --pidfile=<file>        Check whether a process has created the file pidfile.
 Default none.
 - -h, --help                  Show help screen

+In SQLite3 version if database file name does not exist, it creates database from scratch.

+If SQLite3 database already exist, database must have table "device" with fields:

+- activation
+- deviceclass
+- deveui
+- nwkskey
+- appskey
+- version
+- appeui
+- appkey
+- nwkkey
+- devnonce
+- joinnonce
+- name
+- addr

+and table "gateway" with fields:

+- id
+- addr

+If you want implement backend in other database override IdentityService abstract class in same manner as SqliteIdentityService do.
+Refer to lorawan/storage/service/identity-service-sqlite.cpp for example.

 ### lorawan-identity-query